hmhoa/cv-fundamentals/HO_1001654608_A4/README.txt

 	- To change where the Food101 dataset is downloaded: Adjust constant variable PATH_FOOD_DATASET
 	- To change the batch size: Adjust constant variable BATCH_SIZE
 	- To change the number of workers: Adjust constant variable WORKERS

+Under each model definition .py file, you can change the target classes and learning rate:
+    - To change the number of target classes: Adjust constant variable TARGET_CLASSES
+    - To change the learning rate: Adjust constant variable LEARNING_RATE

+Under train_model.py and test_model.py, you can change the maximum epochs and number of gpus:
+    - To change the maximum epochs: Adjust constant variable MAX_EPOCHS
+    - To change the number of gpus to utilize: Adjust constant variable NUM_GPUS
 ---------------------
 [TRAINING THE MODEL]
 To train the model, run train_model.py